 Lawyer found dead in upstate NY may be linked to New Jersey shooting at judge's house

-Investigators examining possible connection between NYC attorney, NJ shooting at home of Judge Esther Salas
+Investigators examining possible connection between NYC attorney and the NJ shooting at home of Judge Esther Salas

 A man possibly involved in the fatal shooting of a federal court judge’s son in New Jersey was found dead in New York’s Sullivan County on Monday afternoon, according to multiple reports.

-The man, an attorney from New York City, is being investigated in connection with the shooting, a law enforcement official and a judiciary official told The Associated Press.
+The man, an attorney from New York City, is being investigated in connection with the shooting, a law enforcement official and a judiciary official told the Associated Press.
 The man had appeared before the judge in the past, the officials said.

 Trooper Steven Nevel, a spokesperson for New York State Police's Troop F, told Fox News the FBI was on the scene in the town of Rockland to determine if the body found there was linked to the shooting at U.S. District Court Judge Esther Salas’ home in North Brunswick.